tournesol59/javatutorials/README.md

 # javatutorials
+samples from tutoral modified for my test purpose
+\n
-samples from tutoral modified for my test purpose tutorial/  opy of tutorial from JDO (Java Data Objects) implementation from datanucleus (datanucleus.com)
+tutorial/  copy of tutorial from JDO (Java Data Objects) implementation from datanucleus (datanucleus.com)